johnae/classy/README.md

 ## Usage

-See spec/classy_spec.moon for more examples.
+See spec/classy_spec.moon and spec/smoke_test_spec.moon for more examples.

 ```moonscript
 define = require "classy"